t0mg/wordclock/software/README.md

 After the firwmare has been flashed over USB once, you can use the OTA feature to flash further updates: build the new binary file, then open the web portal of your clock, click the `Firmware update` link at the bottom and upload the new `.bin` file.

+- Pre-built releases can be found [here](https://github.com/t0mg/wordclock/releases).
-- If you are using PatformIO, the build file is located in `.pio\build\<environment name>\firmware.bin`.
+- If you are building with PatformIO, the build file is located in `.pio\build\<environment name>\firmware.bin`.
-- If you are using Arduino IDE, use `Sketch > Export compiled Binary` to export the file.
+- If you are building with Arduino IDE, use `Sketch > Export compiled Binary` to export the file.

+__Warning__: if the `firmware config version` displayed at the very bottom of the web interface changes, your settings will be reset.
+They should othewise remain.

 ## MQTT

 MQTT is a lightweight publish-subscribe protocol designed for resource-constrained devices and low-bandwidth networks, commonly used in IoT applications.
-MQTT clients talk via an MQTT broker (see here for [home assistant](https://www.home-assistant.io/integrations/mqtt/) instructions).
+MQTT clients talk via an MQTT broker (see here for [Home Assistant](https://www.home-assistant.io/integrations/mqtt/) instructions).

 The clock's MQTT client can be enabled and configured from the web UI.
 Note that the clock will reboot after changing any setting if MQTT is enabled.